shashanksingh1717/shashanksingh1717/README.md

   <h3> I'm 21 years old Full-Stack developer from India.</h3>
 </p>

- - 🥀 Learning Swift & Objective_C
+ - Learning Web Development & Data Analytics

  - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.

  - I do fullstack and a bit of everything :heart: